 Sample rate of the input signal in hertz, specified as either

-Inherited to use the same sample rate as the
+Inheritedto use the same sample rate as the input signal.

 Positive scalar.
 The specified sample rate must be at least twice the input signal sample rate.
 Otherwise, you might see unexpected behavior in your signal visualization due to aliasing.

 RBW (Hz) — Resolution bandwidth

 The resolution bandwidth in hertz.
 This parameter defines the smallest